 Alina is a founding director, and the current Vice President, of the Alabama Chapter of Women in Public Finance.

 Alina received her J.D. with an Estate Planning Certificate and graduated cum laude from the University of Florida Levin College of Law.
 While there, she received book awards in Estates and Trusts as well as in Elder Law.
 Alina also served as an executive board member of the Law College Council.
-Prior to attending law school, Alina studied at the University of South Carolina where she was both a McNair Scholar and a Lieber (National Merit) Scholar.
+Before attending law school, Alina studied at the University of South Carolina where she was both a McNair Scholar and a Lieber (National Merit) Scholar.
 She graduated magna cum laude with a B.A. in Political Science and English from the South Carolina Honors College.

 - Industry experience includes Senior Living (including CCRCs); City, County and Statewide Issues; Utilities; Development Districts; Transportation; Higher Education and Student Housing; Parochial Schools; Multifamily Housing